mibk/dali/README.md

 [this](https://github.com/gocraft/dbr#faster-performance-than-using-using-databasesql-directly)
 for more information.

-### Driver support
+### Supported dialects

-Currently, only a MySQL driver is implemented directly in this package (see [drivers](drivers) for more information).
-Nevertheless supporting another driver should be as easy as creating a new driver implementing *drivers.Driver* interface.
-In the future, there will be the most common drivers implemented directly here.
+Currently, only a MySQL dialect is implemented directly in this package (see [dialects](dialects) for more information).
+Nevertheless, supporting another dialect should be as easy as creating a new dialect implementing *dialects.Dialect* interface.
+The most common dialects will be implemented directly in the future.

 ## Thanks